chikibukhi/Homework3Lab/README.md

-This is Github lab homework3
+local: This is Github lab homework3